alexamies/buddhist-dictionary/README.md

 1. Create a dictionary that is easy to use for everybody interested in Buddhism, including lay people reading Buddhist texts, students, translators, and academics.
+   Importanly, the goal is to create useful tools rather than a collection of precise and authoritative definitions of terms.

 2. Create tools that are useful for lingustic analysis of Buddhist texts, including identification of specialist Buddhist terms and comparison of Chinese and